Policies

 In the context of this policy workplace is a place where work is carried out for a business or undertaking and includes any place where an individual goes, or is likely to be, while at work.

-Participants, visitors, associates, contractors and volunteers are visiting a workplace where they are participating in an ARLF program or activity.
+Participants, visitors, associates, contractors and volunteers and Board Members are visiting a workplace where they are participating in an ARLF program or activity.

 3.1 The ARLF’s role

-In delivering on its work health and safety duties the ARLF aim to:
+In delivering on its work health and safety duties the ARLF aims to:

-• Provide adequate facilities to practice good hygiene in the workplace including hand sanitiser, soap, disinfectant spray, tissues, and where relevant, face masks and other PPE.
+• Provide facilities for practice of good hygiene in the workplace including hand sanitiser, soap, disinfectant spray, tissues, and where relevant, face masks and other PPE.

-• Consult with those to whom this policy relates about work health and safety issues relevant to the COVID-19 outbreak.
+• Consult with those to whom this policy relates about work health and safety issues relevant to ongoing Communicable diseases (including Flu and COVID-19) in the community.

-• Revise and implement this policy where reasonably necessary and in line with changes to the law and government directives.
+• Revise and implement this policy from time to time and in line with changes to the law and government directives.

 3.2 General responsibilities of Board Members, Employees, Volunteers, Associates, Participants, Contractors and Visitors to an ARLF Workplace